epadam/CNN-AV1-intra-encoder/source/performance.rst

 However, the results show the accuracy is still quite low.

+Figure shows the some patterns of blocks encoded in Vert and Horz partition modes.
+It seems some patterns are very similar but encoded with different modes.
+This may suggest the partition Horz and Vert has less unique pattern and rely more on the context (neighbor's data)

+The full dataset can be found online (A jupyter notebook can be used to see the partition modes of the dataset)

 --------------------------------------------------------
 Training results of None and Horz partition modes only
 --------------------------------------------------------

+More binary classes are tested

 64